 The Family Recovery Dynamic

-One of the things that makes a good female rehab stand out, is understanding that women’s addictions grow as part of a family system.
+One of the things that makes a successful female rehab stand out is understanding that women’s addictions grow as part of a family system.

-The couple’s program model realizes that in some cases, the partner’s behaviour such as – enabling or codependency – and sometimes even abuse, must be examined since these factors are often correlated with a successful recovery.
+The couple’s program model realises that in some cases, the partner’s behaviour – such as enabling or codependency – and sometimes even abuse must be examined since these factors are often correlated with a successful recovery.

-Addiction recovery resource guides provide information on how getting help for an addiction can change the way that addicts connect and relate with family members, or even with a trained marriage psychologist.
+Resource guides for addiction recovery provide information on how getting help for an addiction can change the way that addicts connect and relate with family members or even with a trained marriage psychologist.

 That doesn’t mean laying blame on family members, but it does require an understanding that addiction is a family matter and that sometimes everyone has to change for recovery to take hold.